natelaclaire/cis334/class-7/chapter-7-discovery-projects.md

 ### Export, Stage, Commit, and Sync

-Remember to run `./dump-mysql.sh`, stage and commit the changes with a sensible commit message such as "Discovery Project 7-2", and sync the commits.
+Remember to run `./dump-mysql.sh`, stage and commit the changes with a sensible commit message such as "Discovery Project 7-4", and sync the commits.

-## Discovery Project 7-3
+## Discovery Project 7-5

 ### Goal

-In **phpMyAdmin**, we'll create our remaining five tables in database **`mydb`**:
+In **phpMyAdmin**, we'll create our remaining five tables in database **`crm`**:

 * `activities`
 * `posts`